metabase/metabase/docs/troubleshooting-guide/sql-error-message.md

 - Run the lines with `Cmd + Return` or `Ctrl + Enter`.
 - Comment/uncomment the lines with  `Cmd + /` or `Ctrl + /`.

-## I don’t know what SQL dialect to use.
+## I don’t know what SQL dialect to use

 The SQL dialect is based on the [database][data-source-list] that stores the tables you want to query.
 Once you find out what SQL dialect to use, you can follow the [Debugging SQL][sql-debugging] steps.